SourLemonJuice/ipapi-agent/README.md

 ### resolve.block_tld

 `string list` Extend the TLD blocklist used to resolve the domain.
-You may want to block `.lan` TLD at here, which it supported by some home routers DHCP server but not a part of any standard.\
+You may want to block `.lan` TLD at here, which it supported by some home routers DHCP server but not a part of any standard.

-Default: none
+Default: none\
+You can also: `block_tld = [".lan"]`

 ## Config [dev] section